 You know your firm isn’t delivering the timely, quality service that clients demand today.
 No matter what you do (work more hours, revise systems, or change bonus plans), the problem continues to get worse and it’s starting to reflect in your online reviews.
 You realize you must get in front of this issue sooner rather than later.

-Do you contract with a business coach or hire a business consultant?
+Do you partner with a business coach or hire a business consultant?
 And what’s the difference between them?
 Many small business owners have spent a great deal of time and money by choosing incorrectly.

 To save you time, frustration, and expenses, we’ll help determine the differences between a consulting relationship and a coaching relationship.